fauna/fauna-js/README.md

 ```

 #### Client Timeout
-The client timeout is the time, in milliseconds, that the client will wait for a network response before canceling the request and throwing and error.
+The client timeout is the time, in milliseconds, that the client will wait for a network response before canceling the request.
+If a client timeout occurs, the driver will throw an instance of `NetworkError`.

 The client timeout is always the query timeout plus an additional buffer.
 This ensures that the client always weights for at least as long Fauna could work on your query and account for network latency.
 The client timeout buffer is configured by setting the `client_timeout_buffer_ms` option.
 The default value for the buffer if you do not provide on is 5000 ms (5 seconds), therefore the default client timeout is 10000 ms (10 s) when considering the default query timeout.